KainosSoftwareLtd/play-java-metrics/README.md

 This is a skeleton Play Framework application which can be used for new projects - it has Dropwizard metrics instrumentation added on top of it.

+It uses Play Framework 2.3.10 version - it is last one supported by Java 1.7.
+The implementation would be different for newer, but unfortunately in my current project we cannot upgrade.

 Repository can be used as a new application after removal of following code:
 * Global.onStart sets RandomProvider
 * RandomProvider and Impl